 Over the years, as I have followed Dr. Gaby’s work, my respect, admiration, and gratitude have only grown.
 His compilations of research have continually given me scientific evidence to corroborate my clinical findings.
 Something as simple as an elimination diet, for example, can make a substantial difference in helping people recover from significant medical problems.

-Although the food we eat is a major contributor to health problems in America, the medical system has been slow to recognize that diet can cause many diseases.
-Most holistic and integrative physicians whom I have met over the past 30 years, however, report that two of the most important things they do in their medical practice are to encourage patients to eliminate certain foods from their diets and to replace missing vitamins, minerals, enzymes, and other nutrients.
+Mainstream medicine has been slow to recognize that dietary factors play a major role in many diseases.
+However, most holistic and integrative physicians whom I have met over the past 40 years report that two of the most important things they do in their medical practice are to encourage patients to eliminate certain foods from their diets and to supplement with vitamins, minerals, and other natural substances.

 Bill Manahan, M.D.